femrebora/Femrebora/README.md

 #
 ## Education

-- M.Sc in Chemical Engineering, Yildiz Techincal University, [2024-]
+- M.Sc in Biotechnology, Bezmialem Vakıf University, [2024-2026]
 - B.Sc. in Genetics and Bioinformatics, Kadir Has University, [2019-2023]

 #